 Coupled with education and awareness programs, we implement site-specific mitigation measures which could minimize negative interactions with snakes.
 These include the following efforts: wearing proper footwear at night, using mosquito nets while sleeping, carrying a light while walking at night to avoid stepping on snakes, and promoting simple changes in land use management, such as removal of bushes and garbage that might provide shelter to snakes.

-We train identified local individuals in rescue and rehabilitation of snakes and first aid techniques in the event of a snake bite.
-These “rescue teams” will also act as liaisons between local communities and wildlife authorities through regular communication on incidence of snake bites.
+We train identified local individuals in rescue and rehabilitation of snakes and snakebite first aid techniques.
+These “para-ecologists” will also act as liaisons between local communities and wildlife authorities through regular communication on incidence of snakebites.
 These individuals are also able assist in field surveys to assess species distribution and contribute to snake conservation efforts.

-Using print/electronic media and social media platforms, we publicize the project to convey the conservation message to the public at large on the importance of snake conservation and habitat preservation.
+Using print/electronic media and social media platforms, we publicize these efforts to convey the conservation message to the public at large on the importance of snake conservation and habitat preservation.

 Save The Snakes envisions a world where our society sustains increasingly healthy ecosystems, where the rights of all communities and wildlife species are respected, and where humans and snakes can live together in harmony.
 To accomplish our vision, we believe that a multidimensional approach for problem solving is critical to achieve project objectives.
 Our organization and leadership celebrates, respects and appreciates people of all races, cultures, sexual orientations and genders.
 We recognize that such diversity in our organization and in the communities where we work will greatly advance the success of our conservation efforts and see that our mission to protect snakes is accomplished.

 Support Save The Snakes